 Two explosions occurred Monday afternoon near the finish line of the Boston Marathon, resulting in three deaths and 176 injuries.
 One of the casualties was an 8-year-old boy, Martin Richard, and another has been identified as Krystle Campbell, 29.
 The third person killed was a Boston University graduate student, but BU has not released the victim’s name.
 Seven Emerson College students were also injured in the blast, according to the Emerson website.

 Doctors at Mass.
-General Hospital said many of the injuries sustained from the explosion were burns, shrapnel wounds and ruptured eardrums.
+General Hospital said many of the injuries sustained from the explosion were burn injury, shrapnel wounds and ruptured eardrums.
 A number of patients were given amputations for their wounds, all of which were performed on the lower body, said Dr. George Velmahos, trauma chief at Mass.
 General, in a press conference Tuesday.

 A full timeline of the attacks has yet to be realized, said BPD Commissioner Ed Davis, but some questions have been answered.
 Davis said there is no evidence the explosions originated in trashcans, as some reported Monday.
 Mass.
 Gov. Deval Patrick said only two explosive devices were found yesterday, contradicting early reports.